kmcurry/stories/brigade/open_civic_data.md

 #  I want to open civic data
 As a Brigade member I want to contribute to the growing body of linked, open data about civic life.

-When I see an open data initiative that I am able support then I want to [Join](join_activity.md) that initiative.
+When I see an open data Activity that I am able support then I want to [Join](join_activity.md) that Activity.
-* So that I can join the group working on that initiative
+* So that I can join the group working on that Activity

-When I do not see an open data initiative that I am able support then I want to Start [Start](start_activity.md) an initiative.
+When I do not see an open data Activity that I am able support then I want to Start [Start](start_activity.md) an Activity.
-* So that I can have a place to track and coordinate the initiative
+* So that I can have a place to track and coordinate the Activity
-* So that I can tell people about the initiative
+* So that I can tell people about the Activity

-When I'm working on an open data initiative I want to register my activity with the Brigade platform.
+When I'm working on an open data Activity I want to register my activity with the Brigade platform.
 * So that people know I am active.
 * So that I can record my activity and view my history.

 When I commit changes to an open data catalog or repository I want to report the action to the Brigade platform.
-* So that I can have a place to track activity on the initiative
+* So that I can have a place to track activity on the Activity
-* So that I can tell people about activity on this initiative
+* So that I can tell people about activity on this Activity